joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 - "The API won't change underneath me."
 - "When I get paged because something is broken, it's because of a bug in my software and not the infrastructure breaking down. `:lolsob:`"
+- "Don't conflate maturity with quality."
+- "Wide adoption, but sometimes crusty."

 </v-click>